 - Go to Turn off Windows Firewall

 However, if you determine that Windows Firewall actually didn’t cause network problems, it is recommended to have it back on.
-Although it can be annoying sometimes, Windows Firewall is a very useful feature, and it helps your computer running safe.
+Although it can be annoying sometimes, Windows Firewall is a very useful feature, and it helps your computer running safely.

 Solution 6 – Perform other solutions